krzysztofbrzozowski/Rust_playground/README.md

 ## 09_packages_crates_and_modules
 ### backyard
-Example implementation of external modules, structure looks like
+Example implementation of external modules within one crate, binary one, structure looks like

 ```
 backyard